tbaci42/sadycos_tb/docs/content/overview/structure.md

 The user can configure delays for the outputs of the subsystems `Sensors`, `Actuators`, and `GNC Algorithms` to simulate the time it takes for the signals to be processed and passed onto the next subsystem.
 As was mentioned in [Dynamic Systems](#dynamic-systems), the user is currently forced to configure at least one delay to prevent algebraic loops within the control loop.

+#### Logging

 ### `ModelsLibrary`
 This is a collection of common models that the user can utilize within the simulation.
-This includes models of the Earth orbit environment (geopotential, atmosphere, magnetic field, ...), models of common equations of motion, models of common sensors, actuators, and control algorithms.
+It includes models of the Earth orbit environment (geopotential, atmosphere, magnetic field, ...), models of common equations of motion, models of common sensors, actuators, and control algorithms.

 All models are subclasses to the abstract superclass `ModelBase` which is provided in the `Utilities` folder.
 It forces its subclasses to implement the method `execute` which is meant to be called within the MATLAB function blocks of the simulation's main Simulink model.
 Furthermore, the constructor of a model's class is meant to prepare the model's part of the parameter structure that is used in the call to the model's `execute` method.

+The page [Model Usage]({% link content/overview/setup/models.md %}) explains dealing with models in more detail.

 ## UserFiles
 As mentioned before, the simulation is structured in a way that should allow the user to avoid editing the contents of the [`Core`](#core) folder including the Simulink model file.